Americans now favor legal cannabis over legal tobacco

 The first public smoking restrictions appeared in the 1970s.
 The 1980s brought smokeless restaurants and airplane flights.
 In the 1990s and 2000s, states banned cigarettes in restaurants, bars and other public spaces.
 In 1995, the Food and Drug Administration declared nicotine a drug.

 Today, every state but Wyoming restricts smoking in some or all public places and workplaces.
-All states impose excise taxes on cigarettes, and federal law prohibits their sale to people under 21.
+All states impose excise taxes on cigarettes, and federal law prohibits their sale to people younger than 21.

 Yet, tobacco remains legal in every state.
 Cannabis, by contrast, remains illegal under federal law.